EugeneDanno/qa-portfolio/README.md

 # Junior QA Portfolio

+Hi, my name is Yevgen Danno
 Welcome to my QA portfolio!
-Here I collect examples of my work as a Quality Assurance Engineer, including test cases, bug reports, checklists, and small projects.
+Here I collect examples of my work as a QA engineer, including test cases, bug reports, checklists, and small projects.
-My goal is to demonstrate practical QA skills and approach to testing.
+My goal is to demonstrate practical QA skills and testing approach.

 ---